Reversive/argentum-imgui/README.md

 > ImGui integration for the popular 2D MMORPG Argentum Online
 ## What is this?
 This is an integration of [Dear ImGui](https://github.com/ocornut/imgui) (a bloat-free graphical user interface library for C++) into Argentum Online.
-For this, it's necessary to hook directx EndScene/BeginScene/Present in order to get the d3d device and pass it to ImGui which provides a wide variety of drawing functions/widgets.
+For this, it's necessary to hook DirectX EndScene/BeginScene/Present in order to hijack the d3d device, serve it to ImGui and gain access to an extensive graphical interface.
+## What is the usage?
+When you inject a dll to a process, the interaction with I/O is either very poor (e.g spawning a console) or very complex (e.g having to make a GUI on C# and connect it with the dll via pipes).
+What this enables you is to have an extensive graphical interface to make complex components for the user to interact directly from your dll.
 ## Requirements
 - [DirectX Software Development Kit](https://www.microsoft.com/en-us/download/details.aspx?id=6812)
 - [dxwrapper](https://github.com/elishacloud/dxwrapper) to wrap dx8 calls into dx9 (put the d3d8.dll, dxwrapper.dll and dxwrapper.ini in the game executable directory and enable d3d8to9 setting on dxwrapper.ini)